 The shepherd’s staff in the centre of the logo is a symbol of “the Good Shepherd.”
 Jesus said “I am the good shepherd: the good shepherd gives his life for the sheep” [Jn10:11], and “My sheep hear my voice, and I know them, and they follow me” [Jn10.27].
 Jesus is our good shepherd and He is the centre of our community.
 We are under His guidance and protection.
 We, the community of Te Awakairangi, listen to His voice and follow Him because we know His voice.

-The four different shades of blue flowing water represent communication, peace and our four communities within the community that flows in the same direction led by the Good Shepherd.
+The four shades of blue flowing water represent the Hutt Valley river, communication, peace and our four communities within the parish community that flow in the same direction led by the Good Shepherd.